You're likely constantly inundated with credit card offers. You may even receive several in the mail every single day.

 Why Are You Considering Getting a Credit Card?

-- Try to limit the number of credit cards that you have.
+- Limit the number of credit cards that you have.

 Look at the Interest Rate

-- In addition to the introductory rate be sure to look at the regular rate that you will be charged and choose a card with a lower rate.
+- In addition to the introductory rate be sure to look at the APR you'll pay after the promotional period is over.

 - The best way to qualify for lower rates is to have a higher credit score, which means you do not utilize too much of your credit and you make your payments on time.

-There are so many credit cards available that you should not pay an annual fee in conjunction with your card.
+There are so many credit cards available that you should not pay an annual fee to use your credit card.
 Many cards try to offer you cash back or other rewards as long as you pay an annual fee with the card.
+But don't be fooled.
 There are rewards cards that do not charge an annual fee, so you should keep looking.

-- You can look online for a card without an annual fee and apply there.
+- Do your research and find a card without an annual fee.
 A good place to start would be with your current bank or credit union.

 Consider the Rewards Offered